Double, double toil and trouble; fire burn and cauldron bubble…

 Whether you decide to make this a poke cake or not, people will love it.

-It’s gorgeous with its white, brown, and yellow swirl, and the sweet and simple frosting is a nice change from elaborately decorated cakes with five-mile-high icing.
+It’s gorgeous with its white, brown, and yellow swirl.
+And the sweet and simple frosting is a nice change from elaborately decorated cakes.

 If you want to make it extra Halloween-themed, scatter a few pieces of candy corn on the top.

-Best of all, you can make enough to feed 20 in a little over an hour, and they’ll be a massive hit with the kids.
+Best of all, you can make 20 Halloween cake pops in a little over an hour, and they’ll be a massive hit with the kids.

 They just look so charmingly confused.
 Of course, you can decorate yours differently – to look scary, happy, etc.